Yaseen-Saeed123/Snake-Game/README.md

 # Snake-Game
-This is a very basic old fashioned Snake game.
-View the README file to know more
+Languages used: Python
+Modules: Curses library

+# Description
+#### This game is like the ones downloaded in old phones.
+If the snake hits the wall or itself, it loses.
+If it eats, it becomes bigger